‘I Beat My Gambling Addiction Before It Destroyed My Life’

 In the spring of 2010, Mark Alonzo was sitting in his Las Vegas hotel room counting his winnings.
 He was there for his brother-in-law’s bachelor party – at least, that’s what he told himself when he first decided to attend.
 But as the night passed, he lost touch with his group.
 They had gone off to the clubs and shows while he had stayed behind playing poker at a $50 table.

 Six hours later, he had managed to win over $8,000.
 But by the next day, he lost over $11,000.

 “I remember coming back to the hotel room and seeing the rest of the guys lying around the suite,” Alonzo recalls.
 “They looked like they had an awesome time, but I was miserable.
-I had lost a huge amount of my savings.
-I hadn’t slept in a day and showered in two.
+I had lost a huge amount of my savings, and I hadn’t slept in a day or showered in two.
 I wasn’t sure what I was going to do or who to call.”